-M.A.
-Sociology, Baylor University, expected in May 2019
+Ph.D.
+Sociology, Baylor University, expected in May 2022

 B.A.
 Women's Studies, minor Sociology, The University of Texas San Antonio

-Amanda Hernandez started her academic journey at the Alamo Community College in San Antonio where she discovered her love for research and writing.
-She transferred to the University of Texas at San Antonio (UTSA) where she earned her Bachelor’s degree in Women’s Studies.
-While a student at UTSA Amanda was a Mellon Fellow and a McNair Scholar, a federal program designed to help first-generation and other populations traditionally under-represented in the academy enter PhD programs.
+Amanda Hernandez started her academic journey at San Antonio College before transferring to the University of Texas at San Antonio (UTSA), where she earned her Bachelor’s degree in Women’s Studies.
+While a student at UTSA, Amanda was a Mellon Fellow and a McNair Scholar.

 Amanda Hernandez's Full Curriculum Vitae.